 Panicking, I quickly tried to think of some appropriate text slang to send in reply, and settled on a nonchalant "yh x" (didn’t want to appear too excited).
 Five seconds later, you appeared on my screen again "Olly14lovesrugby": "Yay baby ly."

 The rest of the day was spent in a similar vein—talking about "Olly14lovesrrugby," thinking about "Olly14lovesrrugby," and texting "Olly14lovesrrugby."
 But one fact remained: I wasn’t sure which boy, out of the 50 in my class, you actually were.
 When I got home, my phone had run out of credit, so I borrowed my dad's.
 I couldn't bear the thought of not saying goodnight to you.

 I lay awake until 2 AM, creeping up and downstairs to check his phone, which he had left on the shelf.
 But a reply never arrived.
 I think you were the Olly with the blonde hair who liked rugby and stole snacks from the store, but to this day I cannot be certain.

 You sent me a Simpsons GIF when we matched on Tinder (acceptable in this case because I actually like The Simpsons).
 We swapped numbers and were texting; things were actually going alright.
 But we were mid-conversation when you just stopped replying.

-"I got hit by an uber and ended up in hospital."
+"I got hit by an Uber and ended up in the hospital."